jannikbuschke/formik-antd/README.md

 ```

 The `SubmitButton` and `ResetButton` will disable automatically depending on form state.
 The `ResetButton` is enabled if the form is dirty.
 The `SubmitButton` is enabled if the form is valid or if it is not dirty.
+If you do want to control the disable behavior yourself you can provide the (usual ant design) `disable: boolean` prop.
+I.e. `<SubmitButton disabled={false} />` will make the button always be enabled.

 ## Form- and Field-level Validation